fraterrisus/walkthroughs/dragon-wars/index.md

 Here's a particular example: one group of monsters is 20' away from you.
 If you `(A)dvance`, they will choose `(F)ight` actions.
 If you go first, you step into melee range, and they get free hits.
 On the other hand, if you stand your ground and give `(F)ight` actions, there's a chance that they will `(A)dvance` first, and then you get free hits.
 This is almost always the right idea, even at the cost of a few wasted swings at monsters that are too far away.
 The exception is if you're fighting multiple groups, and the distant group has a ranged attack, and you need to close to a certain distance in order to hit them with your ranged attack and/or spells.

-I've tried to lay out useful strategies for some of the harder encounters in the walkthrough.
-But mostly you'll just figure this stuff out by the time you leave Purgatory.
+I've tried to lay out useful strategies for some of the harder encounters in the walkthrough, but really I expect you'll have a reasonable sense of tactics by the time you leave Purgatory.

-One additional note that didn't fit anywhere else: when enemies feel like they're overpowered — say, because you're playing through a fifth time and your PCs are 20th level — they will sometimes try to run away, and sometimes try to call for help.
-This especially happens with the various types of Guards you'll run into.
-I'm not totally sure how this affects your XP, but you definitely earn some for enemies that run away.

-**Weapon Choice:** I find thrown weapons to be pretty useless.
-They work like melee weapons with range, which is to say, you have to be in the front rank to use them.
-(I'm convinced this is a bug caused by an obscure 'greater-or-equal' instead of 'greater than' error.)
+**Weapon Choice:** I find thrown weapons too hard to use to be worthwhile.
+They work like melee weapons with range, which is to say, you have to be in the front rank to use them<sup>1</sup>.
 However, most thrown weapons are single-use, so once you `(A)ttack`, you have no equipped weapon anymore, and you have to waste your next turn readying a `(N)ew` weapon.
+And since they don't stack, if you wanted to carry (say) a half dozen of them around, it would eat up most of your inventory.
+The unique ones like the Holy Spear (1d30) seem like they do nice damage, but you'll only ever find exactly one of them, so once you use it, it's gone.

-The Boomerang, at least, comes in a stack of 10 and does reasonable damage.
-The Trident has unlimited uses and comes back every time you throw it, but you find it around the same time as the Dragon's Teeth, which are better in just about every way.
+There's a few ameliorating edge cases here: if you use *Fistfighting* you don't have to ready a weapon to attack, so you don't "lose" that intermediate turn.
+Likewise, the Boomerang comes in a stack of ten.
+The Trident has unlimited uses and comes back every time you throw it... but you find it around the same time as the Dragon's Teeth, which are better in just about every way.
+None of that adds up for me personally; if someone has found a strategy that makes thrown weapons useful, I'd love to hear about it.

+> 1: Having dug through the code, I'm convinced this is an off-by-one bug caused by a "greater-or-equal" check that should have been "greater than".
+If the back rank could use thrown weapons, I'd happily have my mages throw Bombs around and then go back to casting spells without the need to ready a `(N)ew` weapon.

 In the early game, missile weapons are kind of nice because you can get additional attacks from your back row, but managing an inventory full of arrows gets annoying fast.
-Most quivers don't do very much damage, although there's a bug you can exploit to get copies of the better ones.
-On the other hand, the Gatlin Bow / Magic Quiver combination is amazingly deadly; you'll likely do more damage with that combo than any melee weapon, all the way through the end of the game.
+Most quivers don't do very much damage, although you can exploit the [Bridge Bug](walkthrough.md#were-on-the-road-to-nowhere-guard-bridge-2) to acquire infinite Grey Arrows.
+On the other hand, the Gatlin Bow / Magic Quiver combination is amazingly deadly; you'll likely do more damage with that combo than any melee weapon all the way through the end of the game.
 My advice is to get bows for your back row as soon as possible (the Purgatory Arena, for example).
 Stop collecting arrows whenever you get sick of managing them, you find that your mages have better things to do, or you just need to free up the inventory slots.
-But don't get rid of the bows; spellcasting also uses your AV, so keeping a high-AV weapon (Ruby Dagger +3, Magic Bow +4) around is still a good idea.

-Melee weapons with a ranged attack are incredibly useful.
+Melee weapons with reach (a range greater than 10') are incredibly useful.
 You don't have to do anything special to activate the ranged attack; simply `(A)ttack` a group of enemies that is more than 10' away (but hopefully closer than the maximum range of your melee weapon) and you will attack as normal.
 Note that some reach weapons do different damage at distance than they do at 10'; see the [weapon tables](things-and-stuff.md#weapons).
 I found that I often prioritized having 'reach' over a weapon that did more damage at 10'.
 You may have different preferences or combat styles.

 Also remember that some armor and weapons have additional magical actions that can be useful in combat. `(U)sing` the weapon during a combat round will activate the spell on your turn.
-For example, if you use the Druid's Mace in combat, it casts *D:Cure All*, which coincidentally is the best group-heal spell in the game.
+For example, if you use the Druids Mace in combat, it casts *D:Cure All*, which coincidentally is the best group-heal spell in the game.

 **Attack Styles:** I mostly just use normal attacks.
 All other things being equal, 1 point of AV translates into a 6.25% chance to hit, so Mighty Attack is a 25% penalty for +1d4 damage (average 2.5 HP), which probably isn't worth it – if you've got a high-enough AV that you're going to hit even at -4, you're also likely doing enough damage that the bonus doesn't matter.
 And since you can't see your opponent's Health, you don't really have enough information to know when it might be useful.